bdownie/RNAsnv/README.md

 cannot open shared object file: No such file or directory"
 ```

 Additionally, a configuration file template is provided with the RNAsnv distribution.
-A trained model for
+Trained models for
-predicting variant site origin can be downloaded from X.
+predicting errors and variant site origin can be downloaded from https://github.com/bdownie/RNAvc/releases/latest